-We are an independent group of experienced clinical therapists and school social workers who are passionate about our work and value the partnership we develop with families, schools and other providers to support growth and change.
+We are experienced clinical therapists and school social workers who are passionate about our work and value the partnership we develop with families, schools and other providers to support growth and change in our clients.

 - Autism Spectrum Disorders

-Colleen has over 20 years of experience working in private practice, and in public, therapeutic, and private schools.
-She works with children, adolescents, adults and families specializing in the treatment of anxiety disorders, Asperger’s Disorder, ADHD and social cognitive learning challenges.
+Colleen has over 25 years of experience working in private practice, and in public, therapeutic, and private schools.
+She works with children, adolescents, adults and families specializing in the treatment of Anxiety, Autism Spectrum Disorders, ADHD and emotional/behavioral challenges.
 She also works with academically gifted and twice exceptional to develop coping skills and improve social-emotional functioning.

 Certified Daring Way™ Facilitator(CDWF)